Letian2003/C-VQA/README.md

 The `scripts` directory contains all required scripts for running models in the paper.
 - `run_eval_codellama.py`: [ViperGPT](https://github.com/cvlab-columbia/viper) with [CodeLlama](https://github.com/facebookresearch/codellama).
-- `run_eval_lavis.py`:  InstructBLIP and BLIP (in [LLaVa](https://github.com/haotian-liu/LLaVA)).
+- `run_eval_lavis.py`:  InstructBLIP and BLIP (in [LAVIS](https://github.com/salesforce/LAVIS)).
 - `run_eval_minigpt4.py`: [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
 - `run_eval_visprog.py`: [VisProg](https://github.com/allenai/visprog).
 - `run_eval_wizard.py`: ViperGPT with [WizardCoder](https://github.com/nlpxucan/WizardLM/tree/main/WizardCoder).

-Before you run the a script, install the corresponding model and get the weights.
+Before you run a script, install the corresponding model and get the weights.
 Then put the script in the root directory of the model.

 Please change `PATH_TO_IMAGES` in the scripts to the actual directory of images.